Multistage rocket: Passivation and space debris

+Propellant dumps from upper stage passivation can be seen from the ground if sunlight can reach it while it is visible in the night sky.

 Spent upper stages of launch vehicles are a significant source of space debris remaining in orbit in a non-operational state for many years after use, and occasionally, large debris fields created from the breakup of a single upper stage while in orbit.

 After the 1990s, spent upper stages are generally passivated after their use as a launch vehicle is complete in order to minimize risks while the stage remains derelict in orbit.
 Passivation means removing any sources of stored energy remaining on the vehicle, as by dumping fuel or discharging batteries.

 Many early upper stages, in both the Soviet and U.S. space programs, were not passivated after mission completion.
 During the initial attempts to characterize the space debris problem, it became evident that a good proportion of all debris was due to the breaking up of rocket upper stages, particularly unpassivated upper-stage propulsion units.